aryanvx/voice-coder-studio/README.md

 # **Voice-Controlled Coding Assistant**

-This is my take on reimagining how we write code: ditching the keyboard (mostly) and letting your voice do the heavy lifting.
-Think VS Code meets GitHub Codespaces meets AI that actually listens to you.
+This is my take on reimagining how we write code: ditching the keyboard (if you let it) and letting your voice do the heavy lifting.
+Inspo from teacher who recommended something for physically impaired coders.

 For this first version, I kept it relatively simple: